JaiLaff/XER-Splitter/README.md

 ## Setup / Usage

-I'm working on making this a complete package to be installed via pip and other package managers.
+I'm working on making this a complete package to be installed via pip and other package managers -> Something I've never done before

 ```
 usage: XER Parser [-h] [-csv | -xlsx] [-i] [-o] [-cli] [-a]